RyujiOdaJP/Jetmeshi/README.md

 Cooking is a hassle...eating out is expensive...but I want to get nutrition...this is a site that collects the fastest food to meet such a demand.
 Let's share everyone's ideas!

+## Imprementions

++ Store image into S3 after compressing 1080px
+  and 100px sumnails by GD Library.
++ Cropping images by croppieJS.
++ LIKE posting and listing on mordal window method by AJAX.
++ Tags management.
++ Searching by title, tags, budget and cooking time.
++ Review on creator's posts and display avarage on post.
++ Responsive Nav-menu that is able to slide from right.

 ## Back borns

-+ Language: PHP, JavaScript, SCSS, HTML
++ Language: PHP, JavaScript, SCSS, HTML, MySQL
-+ Framework: Laravel v7. , Bootstrap4.5, jQuery3.5.
++ Framework: Laravel v7., blade template, Bootstrap4.5, jQuery3.5.
-+ Tool: Circle CI, Docker, Adobe XD(wire frame), mermaid.js (sequence)
++ Tool: Circle CI, Docker, Adobe XD(wire frame), mermaid.js, (sequence), lint tool(CSfixer, ESlint), cz-emoji, webpack.mix.js, MySQL Workbench, VScode
 + Infrastructure: AWS (ECS, S3, Cloud Front), Mailgun

 ## Install